skullzarmy/Tusk/README.md

 ### Note

 I forked this project and fixed the obvious issues / updated the packages, and replaced `request` with `axios`.

-I have tested and ensured this works for my limited use-cases, but I have not fully tested that everything works.
-Namely I have not tested with cert fingerprints.
+I added tests using [Bun.sh](https://bun.sh/) runtime and test environment.

 If you find any issues please open an issue and I will handle it as soon as I can.
 Thanks!

 [![npm](https://img.shields.io/npm/dw/tusk-mastodon?label=NPM%20INSTALLS&style=for-the-badge)](https://www.npmjs.com/package/tusk-mastodon)